specklesystems/speckle-docs/user/excel.md

 ![image](https://user-images.githubusercontent.com/2679513/119196439-17085600-ba7e-11eb-8273-6fdf60e91894.png)

-## Schedule Updater
+## Parameter Updater (Sync Revit Schedules and other data)

-The Speckle Revit connector enable you to easily update Revit Schedules from Excel.
+The Speckle Revit connector enables you to easily update Revit Schedules from Excel.

 Step 1 is to send your schedule from Revit to Speckle using the Speckle Revit connector.
 Select the desired schedule using the "Schedule" option in the selection menu on the connector as shown below.